BroadbandForum/usp/docs/specification/index.md

 `repeated SupportedCommandResult supported_commands`

 The field contains a message of type `SupportedCommandResult` for each Command supported by the reported Object.
-If there are no Parameters in the Object, this should be an empty list.
+If there are no Commands supported by the Object, this should be an empty list.

 `repeated SupportedEventResult supported_events`

 The field contains a message of type `SupportedEventResult` for each Event supported by the reported Object.
-If there are no Parameters in the Object, this should be an empty list.
+If there are no Events supported by the Object, this should be an empty list.

+`repeated SupportedUniqueKeySet unique_key_sets`

+The field contains a message of type `SupportedUniqueKeySet` for each UniqueKeySet supported by the reported Object.
+If the Object has no unique keys (for example a single instance object), this should be an empty list.

 `repeated string divergent_paths`